 If you find yourself in rural Connecticut, lost on a wooded road oddly named Dracula Drive, keep an eye out for the Wobble Heads.
-The appear small and humanoid with bulbous heads, possibly suffering from hydrocephalus.
-These feral beings are said to have a penchant for cannibalism, preying on those unfortunate to wander into their territory.
+They appear small and humanoid with bulbous heads, possibly suffering from hydrocephalus.
+These feral beings are said to have a penchant for cannibalism, preying on those unfortunate enough to wander into their territory.

 Legends of the Melon Heads span across the states of Ohio, Michigan, and Connecticut, with several variations in their origin.

-Another, more Lovecraftian origin, states that they were an isolated and inbred family, living in a dilapidated mansion in the woods.
+Another, more Lovecraftian origin, states that they were an isolated and inbred family living in a dilapidated mansion in the woods.
 Generations of inbreeding caused their physical deformations and mental deterioration.
-Eventually they burned the mansion down and took up residence in a nearby system of caves, from which they launched their cannibalistic sorties against humanity.
+Eventually, they burned the mansion down and took up residence in a nearby system of caves, from which they launched their cannibalistic sorties against humanity.